-As a "school for the Lord's service" (The Rule of St. Benedict, Prologue v.
-45) that believes "that God invites us into a deeper relationship with Him," we seek to foster the spiritual development of our students and help them to grow in faith and love.
-One of the chief means of this effort is our school retreats… These retreats and "days of recollection" flow from the core beliefs of the school, are an expression of the school's mission, and serve to form Delbarton students in the values of the school...
+As a ‘school for the Lord's service’ (The Rule of St. Benedict, Prologue v.
+45) we believe that God invites us into a deeper relationship with Him, and we foster the spiritual development of our students by helping them to grow in faith and love.
+At Delbarton, we go all in and fully commit to an annual retreat for every student.

 For over 35 years, the Delbarton Retreat Program has exemplified our core mission, and formed Delbarton students in the values of the School.
 As such, retreats are a mandatory part of our curriculum.
 Experience shows that these experiences enhance brotherhood and community, encourage faith development, and foster growth in character and Benedictine values.

 All grades 9 through 12 students register for retreats at Orientation in August (Middle Schoolers attend their retreat as an entire class).
 As retreat leaders, our upperclassmen pass on this rich Delbarton heritage to their younger brothers.
 Students are required to attend the full retreat and step away from the daily routine of classwork, homework, and extracurricular activities.
 This makes sense for a variety of reasons, and the cumulative structure of talks and activities is essential to accomplish our goals for each transformative retreat experience.